noflo/noflo-filesystem/README.md

 * ReadDir: Read the contents of a directory
 * ReadFile: Read the textual contents of a file
 * ReadFileRaw: Read the raw contents of a file
+* Stat: Get metadata about a file path